cataclysmbnteam/Cataclysm-BN/doc/src/content/docs/en/dev/guides/building/makefile.md

 ### ISSUE: Colors don't show up correctly

-Open Terminal's preferences, turn on "Use bright colors for bold text" in "Preferences -> Settings -> Text"
+Open Terminal's preferences, turn on `Use bright colors for bold text` in `Preferences -> Settings -> Text`

 # Windows

-See [COMPILING-VS-VCPKG.md](COMPILING-VS-VCPKG.md) for instructions on how to set up and use a build environment using Visual Studio on windows.
+See [COMPILING-VS-VCPKG.md](./vs_vcpkg.md) for instructions on how to set up and use a build environment using Visual Studio on windows.

 This is probably the easiest solution for someone used to working with Visual Studio and similar